pachyderm/pachyderm/doc/docs/master/enterprise/auth2/authentication/idp-dex.md

 !!!
 Info
     For a list of available connectors and their configuration options, see [Dex documentation](https://dexidp.io/docs/connectors/).

-In the case of our integration with Auth0, we will use an oidc connector with the following parameters.
+In the case of our integration with Auth0, we will use an oidc connector with the following parameters:

 !!!
 Note
     Pachyderm supports the JSON and YAML formats for its connector files.